 The author of the highly acclaimed Overdiagnosed describes seven widespread assumptions that encourage excessive, often ineffective, and sometimes harmful medical care.

-Dr. H. Gilbert Welch pushes against established wisdom and suggests that medical care may be too aggressive.
-Drawing on his twenty-five years of medical practice and research, Dr. Welch explains that excessive medical care is often powered by economics and lawyers.
-But American medical care would not exist in this state if the general public did not harbor powerful assumptions about the value of tests and treatments—a number of which are just plain wrong.
+The general public harbors assumptions about medical care that encourage overuse, assumptions like it’s always better to fix the problem, sooner (or newer) is always better, or it never hurts to get more information.
+Less Medicine, More Health pushes against established wisdom and suggests that medical care can be too aggressive.
+Drawing on his twenty-five years of medical practice and research, Dr. Welch notes that while economics and lawyers contribute to the excesses of American medicine, the problem is essentially created when the general public clings to these powerful assumptions about the value of tests and treatments—a number of which are just plain wrong.

 “Wise, witty, fascinating and alarmingly persuasive—this is a book everyone should read, especially my doctor.”

 “With the style of a trustworthy country doctor, Welch, an academic heavyweight, urges us to reject the allure of reducing all health risks by using the latest technology to gather all the data and to fix the problems sooner rather than later.
-Showing the dangers of our ill-informed enthusiasm for medicine, he brilliantly builds the case for respecting its power and limitations: to seek it when ill and all but avoid it when healthy.” —Victor M. Montori, MD, Professor of Medicine, Mayo Clinic
+Showing the dangers of our ill-informed enthusiasm for medicine, he brilliantly builds the case for respecting its power and limitations: to seek it when ill and all but avoid it when healthy.”